Power in Partnership

 Take a quick break, grab a snack, and re-charge before the final conference hours of the afternoon.

-In times of uncertainty, harm, and misinformation, what does it take to keep showing up – or to step back – while holding onto collective hope?
+In times of uncertainty, constraint and complexity, what does it take to keep showing up – or to step back – while holding onto collective hope?

-Facilitated by Lottie Turner, Deputy CEO/Director, Capability & Knowledge at Health Justice Australia, the panel will:
+Facilitated by Lottie Turner, Acting CEO at Health Justice Australia, the panel will:

-- Examine lessons learned from working at the intersections of systems and communities
+- Reflect on the lessons learned from decades of practice at the boundaries of systems, disciplines, and communities

-- Share the practices and relationships that sustain them in the face of harm, misinformation, and burnout
+- Share the practices, mindsets, and relationships that sustain them through uncertainty and change

-Health Justice Australia CEO, Sheree Limbrick, takes to the stage to close things out for 2025.
+Health Justice Australia Acting CEO, Lottie Turner, takes to the stage to close things out for 2025.

 Health Justice 2025 FAQs